Ingvord/tango-v10-design-doc/docs/portability.md

 **Conclusions**

-There is an extencive work going in the community to implement these features: windows installer, packages for Linux.
+There is an extensive work going in the community to implement these features: windows installer, packages for Linux.
 Device catalogue is a very good initiative to increase adaptability of Tango Controls.